distrochooser/distrochooser/SECURITY.md

 ## Reporting a Vulnerability

-Please give me a ping to mail@chmr.eu if you have found any security issues in the project.
+Please give me a ping to distrochooser-security@chmr.eu if you have found any security issues in the project.

 Thank you!